tomasr/winterdom.com/_posts/2017-08-21-creating-eventgrid-subscriptions.md

 }
 ```

+You can also use the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
+command `az eventgrid topic-type list` on version `2.0.14` or later.

 Knowing what event publishes exists is only half the story, though.
 We also want to
 know what type of events a publisher supports.
 These are called __Event Types__ in
 Event Grid, and we can query those as well.